Community Detection on Euclidean Random Graphs: Introduction

-\textbf{Main Results and Contributions - } Our main results in this paper pertain to fundamental phase-transitions, which dictate how and when we can do Community Detection in the two regimes of interest.
-In the sparse regime, we show that for every $f_{in}(\cdot)$ and $f_{out}(\cdot)$ that are not identical Lebesgue almost-everywhere, there exists a critical $\lambda_c \in (0,\infty)$ that depends on $f_{in}(\cdot)$ and $f_{out}(\cdot)$, such that if $\lambda < \lambda_c$, then no algorithm can estimate the community labels of $G_n$ better than at random, and if $\lambda > \lambda_c$, then there exists an algorithm that can estimate the community labels better than at random.
+\textbf{Main Results and Technical Contributions - } Our main results in this paper pertain to fundamental phase-transitions, which dictate how and when we can do Community Detection in the two regimes of interest.
+In the sparse regime, we show that (in Theorems \ref{thm:main_lb_cd} and \ref{thm:positive_direction_1}) for every $f_{in}(\cdot)$ and $f_{out}(\cdot)$ \footnote{We assume that $f_{in}(\cdot) \neq f_{out}(\cdot)$ upto Lebesgue measure $0$ and $\int_{x \in \mathbb{R}^d}(f_{in}(||x||) - f_{out}(||x||))\mathrm{d}x < \infty$.}, there exists a critical non-trivial $\lambda_c \in (0,\infty)$, such that if $\lambda < \lambda_c$, then no algorithm can estimate the community labels of $G_n$ better than at random, and if $\lambda > \lambda_c$, then there exists an algorithm that can estimate the community labels better than at random.
 From a rather straightforward `monotonicity' argument (in Proposition \ref{prop:monotone}), one can establish the existence of $\lambda_c \in [0,\infty]$ such that the community detection problem shifts from being unsolvable to solvable.
 Our key technical result in this paper is to establish that this phase-transition is \emph{non-trivial}, i.e., $\lambda_c$ is neither $0$ nor $\infty$.
-Furthermore, in certain special cases of $f_{in}(\cdot)$ and $f_{out}(\cdot)$, we are able to characterize exactly the phase-transition point $\lambda_c$.
-However in general, it is hard to characterize explicitly the phase-transition point, as even identifying the phase-transition for percolation of the random connection model, which is conceptually much simpler than CD, has been open for decades (see \cite{Meester_Roy}). \\
+Furthermore, in certain special cases of $f_{in}(\cdot)$ and $f_{out}(\cdot)$, we are able to characterize exactly the phase-transition point $\lambda_c$. \\